Home > Basics > 14 Invaluable Digital Tools for Students in 2024

 4. Scholarships.com

 Once you create a profile, you can search through thousands of scholarships and get matched with the ones that best fit your needs.
-Scholarships are divided in helpful categories like ACT or SAT score, GPA, military affiliation, ethnicity, and more.
+Scholarships are divided into helpful categories like ACT or SAT score, GPA, military affiliation, ethnicity, and more.
 Scholarships.com offers one of the largest databases of scholarships and is updated regularly.

 5. Forest App